-With plugged ears, your eustachian tubes — which run between your middle ear and the back of your nose — become obstructed.
+With plugged ears, your eustachian tubes — which run between your middle ear and the back of your nose — become blocked.
 You may experience a feeling of fullness or pressure in your ears.
 You may also have ear pain, dizziness and muffled hearing.
-As swelling from the cold subsides, the obstruction usually resolves.
+As swelling from the cold subsides, the blockage usually resolves.

 If your ears are plugged, try swallowing, yawning or chewing sugar-free gum to open your eustachian tubes.
 If this doesn't work, take a deep breath and try to blow out of your nose gently while pinching your nostrils closed and keeping your mouth shut.
 If you hear a popping noise, you know you have succeeded.

 - Nasal decongestants, but for no more than a few days

 - Topical nasal steroids, especially in people with allergies

 - Ventilation tubes, in severe cases, to drain fluid and relieve pressure

 Call your health care provider if your symptoms are severe or last more than two weeks.